A Scientific Cross-Cultural & Cross-Religious Approach to Awakening and Fundamental Wellbeing

 ➢ Mindfulness-based practices: Contemplative and meditative techniques for focusing on the present moment in a non-reactive way.
 Generally, the goal is to obtain a stable, non-judgmental awareness of arising thoughts, emotions, and sensations.

 I am impressed by the effort that has been put into this research so far and recommend everyone with an interest in awakening to dive into this material.
 Awakening is available for people if they want it.
-And this research has provided an excellent framework to reach it.
+And this research has provided an excellent framework with multiple pathways to reach it.

 More information: